Chase the Base

 When a piece is flicked, complicated things can happen in the blink of an eye.
 We care about the piece that was flicked and the first piece that it hits; we don't care about any other pieces at least in regards to contact.
 On the other hand, if any piece goes out of bounds for any reason, that piece is out of the game.

-It's called Chase the Base for a reason.
 If you flick one of your pieces and it hits

 the enemy base, you win.
 Also if the enemy base goes out of bounds you win.